-In past posts to the eFuneral Resources Center, I provided funeral planners with a number of tips to make the funeral planning process easier.
-But what are the most important things you need to know when thinking about a funeral service or making funeral arrangements?
-Check out the list below for the key things we think all funeral planners need to know.
+In past posts to the eFuneral Resources Center, I’ve provided funeral planners with dozens and dozens of tips to make the funeral planning process easier.
+But when asked for the most important advice – here’s what I think all funeral planners need to know:

 Prior to meeting with funeral directors, visiting funeral homes, or delving into funeral service research, try to learn some of the common terms associated with funeral services.
 Understanding the difference between a direct burial and a traditional burial, for instance, can ensure that you choose the option that best meets your needs.
 Some such terms include:

 - Direct (or immediate) burial and direct (or immediate) cremation

 - An immediate burial is the simplest burial option available.
 Immediate burials are chosen by those funeral planners who wish to have the deceased buried, without a service, shortly after death.

 - A direct cremation is the simplest cremation option available.
 Direct cremations are chosen by those funeral planners who wish to have the deceased cremated shortly after death.